distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Suppose the market prices Bitcoin at `$110,000` if Republicans lose and `$100,000` if they retain control, implying a `+$10,000` event spread.
 A trader who expects the market near the election to price the outcomes `$15,000` apart could trade the change in that gap directly.
 Because the payoff is indexed to the difference between the conditional prices rather than either price level, it eliminates undesired payoff variance from Bitcoin movements due to factors unrelated to the event in question.

-The primary use is hedging event-related price exposure.
-An asset holder can combine opposite positions in the two conditional impact futures to offset changes in the event spread while retaining exposure to the asset's other price movements.
-An outcome-independent version can instead be constructed by bundling same-direction positions in the same contracts, creating a speculative prediction market on the event spread rather than a hedging product.
+The primary use developed below is hedging event-related price exposure: offsetting changes in the event spread while retaining exposure to the asset's other price movements.

 ## Why ordinary conditional futures do not provide this hedge